aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/aspose-cells-griddesktop/working-with-worksheet/reading-data-validations-in-excel-file-using-aspose-cells-griddesktop/_index.md

-{{< gist "aspose-cells" "12f660d9525e46ef9ab404004d07c3e8" "Examples.GridDesktop-CSharp-GridDesktop.Examples-WorkingWithWorksheet-ReadingDataValidations-1.cs" >}}
+{{< gist "aspose-cells-gists" "e204d6243cc67d7d255d51c9b85b2c64" "Examples.GridDesktop-CSharp-GridDesktop.Examples-WorkingWithWorksheet-ReadingDataValidations-1.cs" >}}

 After importing the file into GridDesktop when we try to change the value of cell A2 greater than 100 which pops up the **Validation Error message box**.